Stainless Steel Bar Shapes: Which One Is Best for Your Project?

 How to Choose Stainless Steel Bar Shapes for Your Project

-• Will the bar rotate or remain fixed?
+- Will the bar be free-spinning or stationary?

-• Does the part need to be gripped or turned by tools?
+- Does the item need to be held and turned by a tool?

 Real-World Examples